 French Soup or Soupe à l’oignon: This is a traditional part of any French meal: French soup.
-It is typically made of onions and beef stock and comes with melted cheeese on top or paired with croutons.
-Despite being known today as a gourmet food, it was actually a poor man’s dish when it was first introduced into the French cuisine.
-The caramelization of the onions provide a certain richness to the soup that is sought after by those who love it.
+It is typically made of onions and beef stock and comes with melted cheese on top or paired with croutons.
+Despite being known today as gourmet food, it was actually a poor man’s dish when it was first introduced into the French cuisine.
+The caramelization of the onions provides a certain richness to the soup that is sought after by those who love it.

 Beef bourguignon: Another French classic recipe is Beef bourguignon.
 It is traditionally part of any French meal.
-This is essential a beef strew that is braised in red wine, cooked in beef broth, and then mixed with garlic, mushrooms, fresh herbs, and pearl onions.
+This is essentially a beef stew that is braised in red wine, cooked in beef broth, and then mixed with garlic, mushrooms, fresh herbs, and pearl onions.

 Chocolate souffle: For dessert lovers, the Chocolate souffle is something that you cannot afford to miss when you travel to France.
 It is an airy, baked egg dish that originated in 18th century France.
 Souffle recipes can be eaten sweet or savory.
 But for dessert lovers, Chocolate souffle is a must!